adamhuston/daemons-engine/docs/LONGFORM_README.md

 - Dynamic lighting with visibility-based gameplay
 - Effect system for buffs, debuffs, DoTs, and HoTs
 - Trigger system for room/area events and scripted interactions
+- Dynamic weather with climate-based patterns (rain, storms, fog, snow)
+- Temperature system with environmental hazards (freezing, scorching)
+- Biome and seasonal cycles with gameplay effects
+- Flora harvesting with respawn mechanics
+- Fauna ecosystems with predator-prey dynamics and migration

 **Social Features:**
 - Group/party system with leadership and coordinated actions